NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Terrain Advantage.md

-Non-lizardfolk creatures in difficult terrain are [[Conditions/Off-Guard|Off-Guard]] to you.
+Non-lizardfolk creatures in difficult terrain are [[Off-Guard|Off-Guard]] to you.
 If you have a swim Speed, non-lizardfolk creatures that are in water and lack a swim Speed are also off-guard to you.

 *Source: Pathfinder Player Core 2*
 *ORC*